Training to become a barrister

-An online application system at the Central Applications Board (CAB) contains details of, and links to, all GDL course providers, a number of whom attend our annual Law Fair in Michaelmas term.
-Applications for the GDL can be made on a rolling basis throughout the year and all applications for full time courses are made through CAB.
+An online application system at the Central Applications Board (CAB) contains details of, and links to, all GDL course providers, a number of whom attend the annual Oxford Law Fair in Michaelmas term.
+Applications for the GDL can be made on a rolling basis throughout the year and all applications for full-time courses are made through CAB.
 Different institutions may respond and fill their courses at different rates.
 While there is no CAB closing date, some institutions may ask for applications to be made before a certain date in order to have a place guaranteed or to be considered for awards or scholarships (subject to meeting their criteria).
 Research the institutions carefully and, when ready, make your application in good time.
-Please check the CAB website for the latest up to date information.
+Please check the CAB website for the latest up-to-date information.

 Vocational Stage: Bar training from September 2020

-For the last ten years, the vocational stage of training to become a barrister has been satisfied by completing the Bar Professional Training Course (BPTC).
-From September 2020, the BPTC will be replaced by a more flexible and more affordable system.
-There will no longer be one common course title; instead, course providers choose their course name and have more flexibility in how they offer the training.
+The vocational stage of training to become a barrister used to be satisfied by completing the Bar Professional Training Course (BPTC) - and you might still hear that term being used.
+As of September 2020, the BPTC has been replaced by a more flexible and more affordable system.
+There is no longer one common course title; instead, course providers choose their course name and have more flexibility in how they offer the training.
 The range of names include: the Barrister Training Course, the ICCA Bar Course and Bar Vocational Studies.
 In this career briefing, we'll use 'bar training course' as the common term for all courses.

-Despite the lack of common course name, rest assured that all course providers must be authorised by the Bar Standards Board in order to train future barristers.
+Despite the lack of common course name, rest assured that all course providers must be authorised by the Bar Standards Board (the profession's regulator) in order to train future barristers.
 In other words, the courses are still regulated to a high standard.

 For information on these courses, check individual providers' websites and to keep up-to-date with changes, please check Bar Standards Board

-The following eight organisations (Authorised Education Training Organisations or AETOs in the new BSB terminology) have been authorised to deliver Bar training from September 2020.
-As of May 2020, Manchester Metropolitan University is still pending authorisation:
+The following nine organisations (Authorised Education Training Organisations or AETOs in the new BSB terminology) have been authorised to deliver Bar training from September 2020.

 - The Inns of Court College of Advocacy